seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ## Benthic Habitat Report

-This next section will demonstrate more advanced framework features for calculating polygon overlap and measuring progress towards planning objective targets.
-These features become more useful when you have multiple data classes that you want to report on at the same time.
+Next you will create a report summarizing sketch overlap with multiple classes of benthic rock.
+More advanced framework features will be used that streamline the process further.

 ### Import Data

+First, import the data.

 ```bash
 npm run import:data